top of page

 1. Project calmness.

 2. Consider the strategic value of debate.
-Is there genuine debate, or are polarized audience members attempting to confuse the issue or create unnecessary controversy in order to defer or destroy the decision-making process?
+Is there genuine debate, or are divided audience members attempting to confuse the issue or create unnecessary controversy in order to defer or destroy the decision-making process?

 3. Stay on message.
 Repeating the same message while being goaded to debate may seem hostile, but, with a calm tone, it is a peaceful tactic to preserve the possibility of decision-making.